S^2-Transformer for Mask-Aware Hyperspectral Image Reconstruction: Method

 \textbf{Parallel Spatial-Spectral Attention Analysis}.
 Following the above observations, we put emphasize on the \texttt{Parall-SS} block.
 First of all, we visualize the fused feature embedding within the attention blocks at different depth.
 There are total 24 blocks given $K 4$ and $L 6$.
 In Fig.~\ref{fig: fused_feature}, we visualize the feature maps of the embedding with random channel indices and depths.
-By observation, the representations in deeper blocks are closer to the visual semantics, with the deep blocks actually presents a similar abstracting ability (\emph{e.g.}, \texttt{blk 22} and \texttt{blk 24} of \texttt{Scene 10} in Fig.~\ref{fig: fused_feature}).
-Based on this observation, we exploit the inherent interpretability from the top of the network (\emph{i.e.}, 22$\sim$24 blocks).
-In Fig.~\ref{fig: edge_detector}, we present the feature embedding right after the $f_\texttt{Spa-MSA}(\cdot)$ and $f_\texttt{Spe-MSA}(\cdot)$, respectively.
-The evidences across different data indicate that one functionality of the $f_\texttt{Spe-MSA}(\cdot)$ is in a way of \textit{edge detector}.
-The $f_\texttt{Spa-MSA}(\cdot)$ conversely collects the fine-grained visual details.
-This observation coincides with our motivations.
+By observation, the representations in deeper blocks are closer to the visual semantics {and the deep blocks present a similar abstracting ability (\emph{e.g.}, \texttt{blk 22} and \texttt{blk 24} of \texttt{Scene 10} in Fig.~\ref{fig: fused_feature}).
+Based on these blocks (\emph{i.e.}, 22$\sim$24 blocks), we visualize the exploit the behaviours of spatial and spectral attentions.} In Fig.~\ref{fig: edge_detector}, we present the feature embedding right after the $f_\texttt{Spa-MSA}(\cdot)$ and $f_\texttt{Spe-MSA}(\cdot)$, respectively. { The evidences from different data indicate that $f_\texttt{Spe-MSA}(\cdot)$ works like an \textit{edge detector}.
+By comparison, the $f_\texttt{Spa-MSA}(\cdot)$ conversely collects the fine-grained visual details.
+These findings help explain in parallel spatial-spectral attention design, how both of the attention types contribute to the reconstruction, respectively.} This observation coincides with our motivations.
 (1) Spatial attention allows a fine-grained visual detail modeling by attending the total number of $H W$ tokens.
-(2) The $f_\texttt{Spe-MSA}(\cdot)$ describes the 2D token relations by a scalar attention value regardless of the token spatial size, which indicates a heterogeneous spatial expressiveness across the 2D token plane, considering the finite modeling capacity.
-In our case, it ultimately depends on the most discriminative regions, \emph{i.e.}, edges, for the feature channel differentiating.
-Since the inconsistent representation space between the embedding ($C = \odot$$(\mathbf{1}-\mathbf{M})$, where $\odot$ denotes a pixel-wise multiplication.
-As shown by the Fig.~\ref{fig: masked difficulty A}$\sim$\ref{fig: masked difficulty B}, the proposed method yields better retrieval.
-Identifying the masked areas is non-trivial, since the commonly used L1 or L2 norms hardly distinguish aleatoric uncertainty caused by the internal high-frequency textures and the external hardware encoding (\emph{i.e.}, masking).
+(2) The $f_\texttt{Spe-MSA}(\cdot)$ describes the 2D token relations by a scalar attention value regardless of the token spatial size, which indicates a heterogeneous spatial expressiveness across the 2D token plane, considering the finite modeling capacity. {It ultimately depends on the most discriminative regions, \emph{i.e.}, edges, to identify different feature channels. } Since the inconsistent representation space between the embedding ($C = \odot$$(\mathbf{1}-\mathbf{M})$, where $\odot$ denotes a pixel-wise multiplication.
+As shown by the Fig.~\ref{fig: masked difficulty}, { we empirically compare the reconstruction performance on different methods, especially on \textbf{textured, \emph{e.g.}, edges, and masked areas}.
+The lower intensity demonstrates a smaller pixel-wise absolute error and, therefore, a better reconstruction performance.
+The proposed method shows more accurate results.
+Specifically, we select the same spatial size for the zoom-in and scale the patch with the same ratio.
+The only difference between two results is whether employing the mask-aware learning. } Identifying the masked areas is non-trivial, since the commonly used L1 or L2 norms hardly distinguish aleatoric uncertainty caused by the internal high-frequency textures and the external hardware encoding (\emph{i.e.}, masking).
 This leads to a common modeling behaviour.
 In Fig.~\ref{fig: global difficulty}, we further visualize the reconstruction difficulties among compared methods and our ablated models.
 In line with the convergence curve in Fig.~\ref{fig: loss}, the $\mathcal{L}_{MA}$ enhances the reconstruction globally.
 Better approximation of the masked areas potentially benefits the neighbored pixel estimation owning to the spatial locality property of the model.
 We finally visualize both simulation and real predictions of the ablated model in Fig.~\ref{fig: mask aware visual result}.
 By the zoom-in windows, mask-aware learning contributes to a high-fidelity reconstruction.